TeamNewPipe/documentation/docs/01_Concept_of_the_extractor.md

     @Override
     public String someDataFiled()
-        throws ExtractionException {    //The exception needs to be thrown if someting failed
+        throws ExtractionException {    //The exception needs to be thrown if something failed
         // get piece of information and return it
     }